Theduskk/tw-devtest/README.md

 # Go Only
 go run main.go

-The below is noisy as it queries the public endpoint (TODO Mock it) go test -v ./...
+The below is noisy as it queries the public endpoint (TODO Mock HTTP calls)

+go test -v ./...

 # Docker